pjbroad/meters/README.md

 #### Create Database Indexes

-Without too much performance tuning, creating some basic indexes for the database does provide an improvement.
+Without too much performance tuning, creating some basic indexes for the database does provide a speed improvement.
 Be sure to use the name of the database you have actually configured.
-For example using the mongo
+For example using the mongo shell:
-shell:

 ```
 mongo